LogtalkDotOrg/logtalk3/coding/pdt/NOTES.md

-environment variables, open Eclipse preferences, select PDT runtime preferences, and enter the following configuration data for the SWI-Prolog executable and for the extra environment variables (change the paths to match your SWI-Prolog and Logtalk installations and your home directory):
+environment variables, open Eclipse preferences, select PDT runtime preferences, and enter the following configuration data for the SWI-Prolog executable and for the extra environment variables (change the paths to match your SWI-Prolog and Logtalk installations and your home directory;
+also, restart Eclipse after entering and saving the configuration data):

 macOS